Main Content Region

-- Employers must house self-isolating workers in accommodations that are separate from those not required to self-isolate.
+- The employer must house self-isolating workers in accommodations that are separate from those not subject to self-isolation.
 Review the Self-Isolation Plan Checklist for more information.

 - Workers can be housed together, but it must enable them to maintain a physical distance of 2 metres apart (e.g., beds need to be at least 2 meters apart).

-- Shared facilities (e.g., bathroom, kitchen, living space) are allowed, but must have sufficient space to allow workers to follow physical distancing requirements.
+- Shared facilities (e.g., bathroom, kitchen, living space) are allowed, but must have sufficient space to allow workers to follow self distance requirements.

 - Each housing unit must adhere to a daily cleaning and disinfecting schedule.
-Use the Daily Cleaning Log (English) or Daily Cleaning Log (Spanish) to ensure that all areas are undergoing regular cleaning.
+Use the Daily Cleaning Log to ensure that all areas are undergoing regular cleaning.

 - If new workers are housed for self-isolation in the same accommodation as others who are self-isolating, the clock resets to the day the most recent worker arrived.

 - It is recommended that date-stamped photos be taken of the facilities to demonstrate compliance and sent to their Public Health Inspector upon request.

 - Informational posters should be provided and displayed in the accommodation common areas (e.g. kitchen, living room, and bathrooms) about proper hand hygiene and cough and sneeze etiquette.
 Provide these resources in the workers preferred language.

 Daily health checks should take place for all workers.
 Use the Daily Health Check Log to keep track of each worker’s health status.